OpenDSA/OpenDSA/RST/en/FLSlides/CFL.rst

    **Definition:** A linear grammar has at most one variable on the right hand side of any production.
    Thus, right linear and left linear grammars are also linear grammars.

+   But many other grammars are linear as well.

    | :math:`G = (\{S\}, \{a, b\}, S, P)`
    |   :math:`S \rightarrow aSa\ |\ bSb\ |\ a\ |\ b\ |\ \lambda`

-   | Derivation of :math:`ababa`:
-   |   :math:`S \Rightarrow aSa \Rightarrow abSba \Rightarrow ababa`
+   | Derivation of :math:`ababa`: :math:`S \Rightarrow aSa \Rightarrow abSba \Rightarrow ababa`

    | :math:`\Sigma = \{a, b\}, L(G) = \{w \in {\Sigma}^{*} | w=w^R\}`,